the wausau school district education department

 EL & Education Department Administrative Assistant

-EL Mission Statement
+ML Mission Statement

-The Wausau School District’s EL Program facilitates the acquisition of English by Limited English Proficient Students in a natural, effective manner while acquiring content area knowledge as well as acclimation and acculturation skills enabling them to become self-sufficient, responsible citizens.
+The Wausau School District’s ML Program facilitates the acquisition of English by Limited English Proficient Students in a natural, effective manner while acquiring content area knowledge as well as acclimation and acculturation skills enabling them to become self-sufficient, responsible citizens.

-BELIEF STATEMENTS ABOUT EL STUDENTS
+BELIEF STATEMENTS ABOUT ML STUDENTS

 - have families that are in integral part of the educational process